 Would you like to install a toilet in a bathroom that is situated far below the main drain line?
-Not only are macerating toilets ideal, but they are also easy to install.
+The best macerating toilet would be more than ideal, being that they are also easy to install (no plumbing change required).

 Macerating toilets can be installed in the most unusual locations.
 Upflush toilets can also fit in some traditional homes that require a toilet to be placed far away from the main drain line.

 - 1 Comparing the 10 Best Macerating (Upflush) Toilets